rgalanakis/goless/doc/index.rst

 I am definitely not a Go expert, so improvements to make things more idiomatic are very welcome.
+Please create an issue or pull request on GitHub: https://github.com/rgalanakis/goless

 ``goless`` was created by a number of people  at the PyCon 2014 sprints.
 Even a small library like ``goless`` is the product of lots of collaboration.